15 Best Things to Do in South Windsor (CT)

 Foster Family Farm

-In Fall this farm in rural South Windsor becomes a kind of theme park loaded with fun for younger members of the family.
+In fall this farm in rural South Windsor becomes a kind of amusement park loaded with fun for younger members of the family.

 In store at Foster Family Farm are corn mazes, hayrides, a farm-themed play yard, pedal carts and lots of farm animals to check out.

-The Foster Family has been working this land since 1790 and also opens earlier in the season to sell flowers for Mother’s Day.
+The Foster Family has been working this land since as long ago as 1790.
+The farm also opens earlier in the season to sell flowers for Mother’s Day.

 Nevers ParkSource: photo by Karyn Kruzick in Nevers Park / facebook